Introduction

 for all your relevant packages, in dependency order.- Deal with any issues that come up.

-- Push your updates to our git.
+- Push your updates to debcargo-conf.

 - Run